smithgeoffrey/go-coop/README.md

 ### The App

 Python?
 Java?
-I'd been wanting to try go.
+I'd been wanting to try Go.
 It's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies for ease of deployment.
 I've used it a little and I like it.
 It has tendrals in both dev and ops.
 Here are the go books I've used, in order of my getting them:

 - `The Go Programming Language` by Donovan and Kernighan
 - `Go in Practice` by Butcher & Farina